 Implementing Machine Learning (no, it’s not ‘just use ChatGPT’)

-Machine learning is what will enable your record linkage solution to improve over time.
+Machine learning will enable your record linkage solution to improve over time.
 It will grow more accurate and sophisticated as it is given more data to work with.
 Gradually, it will become better at connecting canonical records to new input records that contain mistakes or deviations in formatting.

 We recommend that your team uses AWS SageMaker infrastructure to implement the machine learning for your record linkage solution.
-Since AWS has a large library of tutorials (see https://aws.amazon.com/getting-started/hands-on/build-train-deploy-machine-learning-model-sagemaker) we will not go into the specifics of implementation in this whitepaper.
+Since AWS has a large library of tutorials (see https://aws.amazon.com/getting-started/hands-on/build-train-deploy-machine-learning-model-sagemaker).
+We will not go into the specifics of implementation in this whitepaper.

 However, we would like to share one valuable takeaway from our own implementation experience.
 We observed that building the initial model and plugging it into the UI on a developer’s machine only accounted for about 5% of the effort we spent on machine learning.